NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Expert Scroll Cache.md

 **Prerequisites** Basic Scroll Cache
 * * *
-Your scroll collection is more powerful.
+Your scroll collection has vastly grown, both in size and potency.

 In addition to your daily scrolls from Basic Scroll Cache, add a scroll with a 3rd-rank spell.
 At 14th level, add a scroll with a 4th-rank spell.
 At 16th level, add a scroll with a 5th-rank spell.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*